 In the medical sphere, as in any other field, new discoveries and changes occur every day.
 They may change many people's lives direction.
-If you deeply understand the necessity of being informed of the latest developments in a medical world, you will probably not miss a single recent news that may contain information that can be useful either in your career or for your family life.
-Every single detail in medical practice can play a crucial role, that is why we, as a ultrasound specialists and healthcare industry professionals, try to keep the highest standards of our products such as ultrasound gel, high-level disinfecting products, and medical grade disinfecting wipes.
+If you deeply understand the necessity of being informed of the latest developments in a medical world, you will probably not miss a piece of single recent news that may contain information that can be useful either in your career or for your family life.
+Every single detail in medical practice can play a crucial role, that is why we, as ultrasound specialists and healthcare industry professionals, try to keep the highest standards of our products such as ultrasound gel, high-level disinfecting products, and medical-grade disinfecting wipes.
 Clear ultrasound gel is used for taking better images of our internal body organs, high-level disinfectant assures the best result for different medical items' disinfection, and antibacterial wipes are the best that can happen with your ultrasound transducer for cleaning.

 If you are related to this field and are always interested in the latest news, we suggest you to read the articles presented below.
 Particularly, here we have included the ultrasound and disinfection February news from around the world!

 The ability of focused ultrasound to heat tissue enables a range of non-invasive therapies, such as tumor ablation, for example, or relief of essential tremor.
 Another application under investigation is the use of ultrasound to induce mild hyperthermia (heating by no more than 6°C) and trigger drug release from thermosensitive liposomal carriers, enabling targeted drug delivery to tumors.

 Here is a list of six key trends in ultrasound technology that Imaging Technology News (ITN) has seen at radiology and echocardiography conferences over the past two years.
 For hospitals looking at purchasing new imaging systems, this list will be helpful when comparing vendors.

 February 11, 2019